lifeisstillgood/softwaremind/docs/newbook/coders_are_the_new_managers.rst

 Coders are the New Managers
 ===========================

-The Evolving Understanding of Management and organistions
+The Evolving Understanding of Management and organisations
 ===========================================================

-"Management" as a term is fairly modern - probably Peter Drucker is most responsible for popularising it in the 50s and 60s.
+"Management" is a fairly modern term - probably Peter Drucker is most responsible for popularising it in the 50s and 60s.
 His work laid a path that most academic work has followed.
 To very harshly paraphrase his work, In his work, Mgmt should be an elite, trained for highest performance, to innovate, to